School of Accountancy

 BA, Princeton University, 1990

-Market -based accounting research; Effects of accounting regulatory changes; earnings management and debt covenants; voluntary disclosure and informaiton asymmetry
+Market -based accounting research; Effects of accounting regulatory changes; earnings management and debt covenants; voluntary disclosure and information asymmetry

 American Accounting Association, Washington DC,